I was fortunate to grow up with a relatively privileged upbringing in the 1980s.

 We didn’t enjoy a lavish lifestyle, by any means.
 We turned down the heat at night, went to sleep with fans blowing on our faces rather than air conditioning, and we went to public school like everyone else.
 But we ate regular meals together and while it would’ve been nice to get a few more toys, we had a good life.

-Note everyone has that.
-There's a huge wealth gap in America and wealth inequality is growing.
+There’s a huge wealth gap in America and wealth inequality is growing.

 One of the ways we, as a society can help, is by helping lift the poorest among us.
 Where you end up is based quite a bit on where you start.
 I’m financially independent in part because of what my parents were able to accomplish.
 I didn’t have to get a job right after school to help pay the bills, I could study, go to college, and graduate to a better paying job.